signalogic/SigSRF_SDK/mediaTest_readme.md

 Packet stats and history log files produced by the above commands (mediaplayout_multipleRFC8108withresume_3xEVS_notimestamps_pkt_log_am.txt and EVS_16khz_13200bps_CH_RFC8108_IPv6_pkt_log_am.txt) show packet history grouped and collated by SSRC, ooo (out-of-order) packets re-ordered in the jitter buffer output section vs. the input section, and SID packet stats (as a result of DTX handling).
 For a packet log file excerpt, see [Packet Log](#user-content-packetlog) below.

 <a name="DuplicatedRTPStreamsCmdLine"></a>
-### Duplicated RTP Streams (RFC 7198) Cmd Line Examples
+### Duplicated RTP Streams (RFC 7198)

-[pktlib](#user-content-pktlib) implements RFC7198, a method to address packet loss that does not incur unbounded delay, by duplicating packets and sending as separate redundant RTP streams.
-Here are mediaMin command line examples included in the SigSRF SDK for RFC7198:
+As explained in [Duplicated RTP Streams (RFC7198)](#user-content-duplicatedrtpstreams) below, [pktlib](#user-content-pktlib) implements RFC7198, a method to address packet loss that does not incur unbounded delay, by duplicating packets and sending as separate redundant RTP streams.
+Below are mediaMin command line examples included in the SigSRF SDK for RFC7198:

     ./mediaMin -M0 -cx86 -i../pcaps/mediaplayout_RFC7198_EVS.pcapng -L -d0xc11 -r20